walkercraig/walkercraig/_posts/2019/2019-12-24-i-am-afraid.md

 For I can but wish to hold your heart and help it forever beat best

-I am afraid that I am already enchanted, and have no more sins worth being recanted
+I am afraid that I am already enchanted, and have no more Sin worth being recanted

 That I have been gifted, the dream has been granted